top of page

 • Famed Italian director Vittorio de Sica was in love with Yma Sumac in 1952 and '53.
 She was flattered but married.

 • Los Angeles, California was her home from 1950 to 2008.
-New York before that, and various places in South America in her earliest years.
+Before that, she lived in New York, havi gspent her earliest years in Peru, Argentina, Brazil and Mexico.

 • She was not “Amy Camus from Brooklyn.”
 She really was Peruvian born.
 Famed columnist Walter Winchell said it as a passing joke in 1951, and wicked gossip columnist Dorothy Kilgallen took it seriously, thus perpetuating the rumor.
 Unfortunately the rumor became a part of Sumac folklore for the rest of her life.

-• Her original stage name of Imma Sumack was not part of her mothers name as often claimed, but was made up to hide from her parents the fact that she was singing in Lima on the radio instead of studying.
+• Her original stage name of Imma Sumack was not part of her mother's name, as often claimed, but was made up to hide from her parents the fact that she was singing in Lima on the radio instead of studying.
 A sister eventually informed the parents the beautiful voice of “Imma Sumack” was actually Emperatriz!
 They were not pleased.
 At first.

 • In 2010 high fashion V Magazine declared Yma Sumac one of the top 10 most important international fashion icons of all time.